Agnes Maclehose: Association with Robert Burns

-Burns's failure to achieve a physical 'conquest' may have directly resulted in his sudden affair with Agnes's personal maid, Jenny Clow, resulting in the birth of a son.
+Burns's failure to achieve a physical "conquest" may have directly resulted in his sudden affair with Agnes's personal maid, Jenny Clow, resulting in the birth of a son.
 A rapid exchange of letters in late February, was the result of either the Reverend Kemp or, more likely, Lord Craig, having sent a "haughty dictatorial letter" about the erosion of his niece's reputation.

 On Saturday, 23 February, Robert Burns arrived at Willie's Mill in Tarbolton, to see Jean Armour who had left her parents house due to her pregnancy to stay with the Muir family.
 Burns wrote to Agnes from Mossgiel, saying:

-"Now for a little news that will please you.
-I, this morning as I came home, called for a certain woman.
-I am disgusted with her; I cannot endure her!
-I, while my heart smote me for the prophanity, tried to compare her with my Clarinda; 'twas setting the expiring glimmer of a farthing taper beside the cloudless glory of the meridian sun.
-Here was tasteless insipidity, vulgarity of soul, and mercenary fawning; there, polished good sense, heaven-born genius, and the most generous, the most delicate, the most tender Passion.
-I have done with her, and she with me...."

 Robert married Jean Armour within six weeks of this letter, something Agnes had urged him to do, a fact however which he left his friend Robert Ainslie to tell her.
 He had received his commission with the Excise and his marriage may well have been a condition of this appointment.

 On 6 December 1791 Robert and Agnes met in Edinburgh for the last time; she outlived him by 45 years.

 Under the date, 6 December 1831, Nancy wrote in her journal: "This day I can never forget.
 Parted with Burns, in the year 1791, never more to meet in this world.
 Oh, may we meet in Heaven!"

 In her old age Agnes Maclehose took great delight in talking of the poems and songs Burns had written in her honour and also of her own verses he had received and approved.
 On the anniversary of any event concerning Burns, she noted in her journal, "Things I never can forget".